aitorpazos/create-debian-iso/README.md

-# Custom Debian ISO builder
+# Custom Debian based distros ISO builder

-This repository defines a docker image that allows to build custom live Debian based ISOs.
+This repository defines a docker image that allows to build custom live ISOs for Debian based distros.

 It is based on the great instructions provided by Will Halley: https://willhaley.com/blog/custom-debian-live-environment/